XuuRee/PB162/iteration-02/README.md

 Iteration-02
 ==========================
-Exercise focus on constructor overloading if conditionals.
+Exercise focus on constructor overloading and if conditionals.